 The complex, mixed responses exhibited in clam species may, in part, be a function of local adaptation to varying environmental drivers.
 Pacific geoduck are native to the Puget Sound, a region that experiences regular episodes of low pH in certain areas (Busch et al. 2013; Feely et al. 2010, 2008), and thus the species may have evolved under selective pressure to withstand periods of low pH.
-The native Northeast Pacific Coast oyster, Ostrea lurida, also shows signs of pH tolerance as veliger larvae compared to non-native Crassostrea gigas (Waldbusser et al. 2016), a stage primarily found to be vulnerable in other calcifying species (for reviews see Byrne and Przeslawski 2013; Kurihara 2008).
+The native Northeast Pacific Coast oyster, Ostrea lurida, also shows signs of pH tolerance as veliger larvae compared to the non-native Pacific oyster (Crassostrea gigas) (Waldbusser et al. 2016), a stage primarily found to be vulnerable in other calcifying species (for reviews see Byrne and Przeslawski 2013; Kurihara 2008).
 Geoduck are also infaunal organisms, extending their long siphons into the water column for feeding and retreating to deep burrows during low tide or when disturbed (Goodwin and Pease 1987).
 Sediment and burrow chemistry, while influenced by the overlying water column, can have lower pH due to aerobic microbial activity (Gattuso and Hansson 2011), another potential source of selective pressure shaping this giant clam’s pH tolerance (Gattuso and Hansson 2011; Widdicombe and Spicer 2008).
 An important future step is to assess the relative influence of sediment pH and overlying water column pH on burrowing calcifiers.
 This is particularly applicable when comparing habitats that likely have varying bacterial communities and activity.

 While pH was not a universal predictor of geoduck phenotype in this study, mean temperature and dissolved oxygen variability correlated significantly with biometric parameters and separated into two groups: northern bays (Fidalgo and Port Gamble Bays), and southern bays (Case Inlet, and Willapa Bay).
-Geoduck grew less (or not at all, in Case Inlet) with lower levels in the southern bays, which were warmer with less variable dissolved oxygen content.
+Geoduck grew less (or not at all, in Case Inlet) with lower levels of selected proteins in the southern bays, which were warmer with less variable dissolved oxygen content.

-Temperatures in the southern bays (16-18°C) during the deployment dates may have been thermally stressful, depleting energy reserves due to elevated metabolism and denatured protein repair, particularly if food availability was limited (Newell and Branch 1980).Proteomics data from the southern bays did not suggest acute stress as key stress-response proteinsHSP90 and HSP70were inversely related to temperature, however tissues were collected at day 30 and a stress signal could have been captured with earlier or more frequent samples.
+Temperatures in the southern bays (16-18°C) during the deployment dates may have been thermally stressful, depleting energy reserves due to elevated metabolism and denatured protein repair, particularly if food availability was limited (Newell and Branch 1980).
+Similar food-dependent growth and survival was observed in the California mussel under thermal stress (Mytilus californianus) (Fitzgerald-Dehoog et al. 2012) and in the Blue mussel (M. edulis) under thermal (Lesser et al. 2010) and pH stress (Thomsen et al. 2013).
+Proteomics data from the southern bays did not suggest acute stress, as key stress-response proteins (HSP90 and HSP70) were inversely related to temperature, however tissues were collected at day 30 and a stress signal could have been captured with earlier or more frequent samples.
 Conversely, ectothermic organisms acclimatized to lower temperature can compensate for depressed enzymatic reaction rates by increasing concentrations of proteins (Lesser and Kruse 2004), and this may be at play in the protein data from geoduck placed in northern, colder bays.
 Temperature also tends to control microbial communities in the ocean, which could have been a factor influencing geoduck growth (Sunagawa et al. 2015).